nestauk/dap_tutorials/metaflow/README.md

 In the example above, the `processing_data` step will run on AWS Batch.
 The `@batch` decorator takes two arguments: `cpu` and `memory`, which define the number of CPUs and the amount of memory the step will use on AWS Batch.
 You should start with a small number of CPUs and a small amount of memory and increase them as needed.

+If you get a `Data Store Error` message, it might mean you need to increase your batch resources.

 #### 📦 Python packages to be installed
 As you can also see in the flow above, we are pip installing `flow_requirements.txt`.
 This is a workaround to install any dependencies that are not installed by default in the AWS Batch environment.
 Note that this specific line will run at every step and you can then import the necessary packages at every step (instead of importing them at the top of the script, as we usually do).